alanmitchell/bmon/docs/source/index.rst

 .. image:: /_static/sample_screen.png

+Note that a major upgrade to Python 3.7 occurred on May 1, 2019.
+Upgrade of existing systems running the Python 2.7 version will require assistance from the developer, Alan Mitchell, alan@analysisnorth.com.
+Please contact him before attempting an upgrade.

 The documentation for the BMON software is divided into three main sections, described below.

 :ref:`User Introduction <user-introduction>`
 --------------------------------------------